 How can I encourage my class to use the Student Learning Hub?

-In addition, our consultants can provide a visit to your class to provide a five to ten minute overview of the Student Learning Hub at your request.
-Email email@example.com.
+If you would like a set of slides or promotional images that you can share with your class about the Student Learning Hub, contact email@example.com.
+In addition, our consultants can provide a visit to your class to provide a five to ten-minute overview of the Student Learning Hub at your request.

 Do you have an example of information about the Student Learning Hub that I can add to my syllabus?

 We have prepared both general and writing-specific syllabus statements for the Summer terms and the Winter terms.
 These statements may be updated prior to the start of each term, so we suggest checking back and updating your syllabus.
 See Resources above.